 Item 9.
-Authorization or Issuance of Securities Other than for Exchange

-On November 20, 2019, the SEC approved the amendment to the Articles of Incorporation (AOI) on the increase in authorized capital stock of the Bank from PhP4,250,000,000.00 divided into 425,000,000 common shares with a par value of PhP10.00 per share to PhP6,000,000,000.00 divided into 600,000,000 common shares with a par value of PhP10.00 per share.
+Authorization or Issuance of Securities Other than for Exchange shares with a par value of PhP10.00 per share to PhP6,000,000,000.00 divided into 600,000,000 common shares with a par value of PhP10.00 per share.
 The increase in authorized capital stock was intended to provide the Bank more flexibility for any potential business opportunities in the future that would need sufficient authorized and unissued shares that can be issued promptly.
-The said increase in Capital Stock with corresponding amendment in the AOI was approved initially by the Board of Directors on 18 March 2019 and subsequently by the stockholders during the PSBank Annual Stockholders' Meeting held on 15 April 2019.
+The said increase in Capital Stock with corresponding amendment in the AOI was approved initially by the Board of Directors on 12 March 2019 and subsequently by the stockholders during the PSBank Annual Stockholders' Meeting held on 15 April 2019.